Wed 8 Apr 2026, 06:40 GMT | Updated: Wed 8 Apr 2026, 06:43 GMT | Evangelia Fragouli

 The port authority described the operation as a step towards maritime decarbonisation.

-"Shore-to-Ship "Methanol Bunkering" trial carried out @ DPA, Kandla today," commented Sushil Kumar Singh, DPA Chairman, in LinkedIn post on 2 April.
+"Shore-to-Ship "Methanol Bunkering" trial carried out @ DPA, Kandla today," commented Sushil Kumar Singh, DPA Chairman, in a LinkedIn post on 2 April.

 "A Big Thank-you to M/s.
 Stolt Tankers, JM Baxi, Aegis VOPAK and Indian Oil Corp.
 Ltd., for their participation in the joint exercise today," Singh added.